 When NBC first aired the original Quantum Leap in 1989, it was disguised as science fiction: Dr. Sam Beckett (Scott Bakula), a physicist, creates the “Quantum Leap Accelerator” and disappears into history, Inhabiting the lives of strangers.
 Every episode, Sam wakes up in someone else’s life, a little lost, sometimes terrified, but always with the same mission: “to put right what once went wrong,” you can see how the story inspires entrepreneurship.
 The show ran until 1993 and became a cult classic because it was more than sci-fi; it was a morality play about courage, problem-solving, and human connection.

 Fast forward to 2022, NBC revived the series with Dr. Ben Song as the new leaper and I decided to tune in this week, drawing my attention back to its impact.
 This time, the reboot leaned into today’s cultural obsession with data, networks, and systems.
-Where the original emphasized heart and instinct, the new series doubles down on information asymmetry: Ben has to rely on a modernized Ziggy, an upgraded team, and an entire operation back at headquarters trying to piece together the past while nudging him toward the right outcome (I can’t count how many times Dr. Ben Song, in the past, exclaims “if I only had the internet.”
+Where the original emphasized heart and instinct, the new series doubles down on information asymmetry: Ben has to rely on a modernized Ziggy, an upgraded team, and an entire operation back at headquarters trying to piece together the past while nudging him toward the right outcome (I can’t count how many times Dr. Ben Song, in the past, exclaims “if I only had the internet!”).
 If the first Quantum Leap mirrored the founder-as-hero myth, the new one mirrors how startups actually work now: the founder may be the one taking the leap, but behind them is a multidisciplinary team feeding data, building infrastructure, and recalculating odds in real time.
 It’s not just one man stumbling through history anymore, it’s a startup accelerator in the cloud.

 And here’s why entrepreneurs should care: Sam (or Ben) is the CEO.
 He’s the founder, passionate but also a little naïve while being brave enough to leap into a broken system and believe it can be fixed.
 He’s improvising, he’s risking, he’s embodying vision in the face of absolute uncertainty.

-Al Calavicci, a cigar-chomping hologram who appears to Sam each episode to fill him in one what’s known from history (stay with me, Sam is in the past so Al is from the present, or his future), is the CTO.
+Al Calavicci, a cigar-chomping hologram who appears to Sam each episode to fill him in on what’s known from history (stay with me, Sam is in the past so Al is from the present, or his future), is the CTO.
 He doesn’t fix the problems himself, but he has the data and the framework to make sense of them and direct a solution.
 Al interprets Ziggy’s output, translates it into actionable insights, and provides the founder with just enough context to keep moving.
 If you’ve ever had a CTO tell you, “The tech doesn’t work like that, but here’s a workaround,” you’ve lived this dynamic.

 And Ziggy?
 Well, if you’re read much of what I write, or bothered to pay attention to the research into what makes startups work, you know where this is going: Ziggy is the CMO.
 Not because Ziggy has personality, but because Ziggy knows the market.
 Ziggy has all of the data available from newspapers, archives, and records.
 Ziggy runs the odds, calculates customer reactions, models outcomes.
 In the original series, Ziggy was often wrong or incomplete; reminding us that market data is never perfect but that without it, you’re lost.
 In the recent reboot, Ziggy is upgraded, more networked, and more probabilistic, just like modern marketing.
 Ignore Ziggy, and both Sam and Ben are making it up as they go – too much like many of you.
 Still, trust Ziggy blindly, and you’ll optimize yourself into irrelevance; without Al working in the middle to provide context, consider solutions, and adjust based on what the CEO is capable of pulling off, everything is lost in translation.
 The balance is in the interplay.